 Munich: One hour and forty minutes away (120 km), it is still possible to get in line early for tickets.

 The facade of the Gateway Building (the entrance into Neuschwanstein Castle) is currently undergoing renovation work and is covered with scaffolding.
-It was scheduled to be completed by the end of 2018 but looking on Instagram, it appears that the scaffolding is still in place.
+It was scheduled to be completed in 2019 but looking on Instagram, it appears that the scaffolding is still in place.
 See what it looks like here.

 Neuschwanstein Castle Website: click here